mrthreeplates/TRS-80_floppy_remapper/README.md

 ## Floppy cable instructions (Model 4P only)

-On the Model 4P, I built a custom floppy cable which adds an external interface for two floppy drives.
-It also connects to the remapper board, providing the drive select lines for the external drives:
+On the Model 4P, you'd need a custom floppy cable which adds an external interface for two floppy drives.
+This also connects to the remapper board, providing the drive select lines for the external drives:

 ![floppy_cable2](/images/floppy_cable2.jpg)